jlbarbuto/trivia-game/README.md

 ## Other Information

-This app was built using HTML, CSS, and jQuery.
+This app was built using HTML, CSS, and JavaScript (jQuery).